 - Animal-assisted therapy, such as therapeutic horseback riding

-Although there's not much evidence that these approaches are effective, they may offer opportunities for increased movement and social and recreational enrichment.
+Although there's relatively little evidence that these approaches are effective, they may offer opportunities for increased movement and social and recreational enrichment.

-If you think alternative or complementary therapies might help your child, talk to your doctor or therapist about the possible benefits and risks, and how the approach might fit into the medical treatment plan.
+If you think alternative or complementary therapies might help your child, talk to your health care provider or therapist.
+Discuss the possible benefits and risks and how the approach might fit into the medical treatment plan.

 Coping and support

 - Find ways to relieve stress.
 It's natural to feel overwhelmed at times.
 Talk about your problems with a trusted friend or family member to help relieve your stress.
-Take some time for yourself doing something you like to recharge your battery.
+Take some time for yourself and do something that you enjoy so you can relax.

 - Arrange for outside help.
 If you care for your child at home, seek the help of outside caregivers who can give you a break from time to time.
 Or you may consider residential care at some point, especially when your child becomes an adult.

-Your child's doctor will look for developmental problems at regular checkups.
-If your child shows any symptoms of Rett syndrome, she or he will likely be referred to a pediatric neurologist or developmental pediatrician for testing and diagnosis.
+Your child's health care provider will look for developmental problems at regular checkups.
+If your child shows any signs or symptoms of Rett syndrome, you may be referred to a pediatric neurologist or developmental pediatrician for testing and diagnosis.